Spagettileg/virtual-cookboox/README.md

 > I want to remove unwanted recipes from my collection [DELETE]

+> My recipes must be kept in a secure environment and protected from unauthorised edit & or deletion [UPDATE & DELETE]

 ## Design
 ### Schema
 My [schema](https://github.com/Spagettileg/pbf-third-milestone-project/blob/master/plans/schema/Schema%20Plan%20v1.pdf) was developed through de-engineering of the User Stories to then produce a conceptual design model.
 This model then formed the foundation to the project data requirements and ultimately the build of a database and the rules governing the use of the data.
 The schema design has evolved during the course of the project as better information and knowledge of database technology improved.